Ever wondered why acoustic guitars needs batteries but your electric doesn’t?

 Magnetic pickups are a series of magnets (pole pieces) that are contained within a wire coil.
 This combination produces a magnetic field.

-When you play your guitar, the strings are vibrated over the pickup and the magnetic field is disturbed by the vibrations.
-This disturbance can be converted into an electrical signal and converted to sound, thanks to the electromagnet contained within your amplifier speaker.*Note, magnetic they will not work on nylon stringed instruments as nylon is not magnetic and therefore will not create a disturbance as a steel string does.
+When you play your guitar, the strings are vibrated over the pickup and the magnetic field is disturbed.
+This can be converted into an electrical signal and converted to sound, thanks to the electromagnet contained within your amplifier speaker.*Magnetic pickups wont work on nylon stringed instruments as nylon is not magnetic.

 Magnetic pickups can be passive or active.
-If a power source is used to increase the signal, the pickup is said to be active.
-If there isn’t a power source used, the pickup is known as a passive pickup, which is more common.
+If a power source is used to boost the signal, the pickup is active.
+If there isn’t a power source, the pickup is a passive pickup, which is more common.

-The different between passive and active is the reason some electric guitars use batteries and also the reason why some acoustic guitars do not use batteries.
+The different between passive and active is the reason some electric guitars use batteries and also the reason why some acoustic guitars don’t use batteries.

 Sound hole pickups

-Most of the time if an acoustic guitar is utilising a magnetic pickup it will be in the form of a sound hole pickup, as seen above.
+Most of the time if an acoustic guitar is utilising a magnetic pickup it will be in the form of a sound hole pickup.

 Generally these won’t require a battery.
-However, Fishman (arguably the best known acoustic guitar pickup manufacturer) along with others do produce an active sound hole pickup in some of their models, which includes a small preamplifier, and requires a battery.
+However, Fishman (guitar pickup manufacturer) along with others do produce an active sound hole pickup in some of their models, which includes a small preamplifier, and requires a battery.